kresko/kreskosSite/README.md

 # kreskosSite
-This is site about me and about my little projects.
+This site is about me and my little projects.